'Indelible in the Hippocampus Is the Laughter.' The Science Behind Christine Blasey Ford’s Testimony

 When Sen. Feinstein asked, “How are you so sure that it was he?”, Ford said she could be sure of Kavanaugh’s identity in “the same way I’m sure I’m talking to you right now,” before launching into an explanation of brain chemistry.
 The neurotransmitter epinephrine, Ford explained, “codes memories into the hippocampus, and so the trauma-related experience is locked there, whereas other details kind of drift,” she said.

 Experts say that during trauma, the brain does select for salient details.
 Research indeed shows that norepinephrine, a neurotransmitter released in response to stress or emotional arousal, allows the brain to zero in on certain things and tune out others, says Charan Ranganath, director of the Memory and Plasticity Program at the University of California at Davis.
+(Ranganath is not involved in the Kavanaugh confirmation process.)
 “People tend to think of memory as all-or-none — as if you either remember everything, or your entire memory is flawed,” Ranganath says.
 “Neuromodulators like norepinephrine can change what will and will not be prioritized, so it’s very possible that some aspects of an event can be retained and recalled fairly accurately for long periods of time, while other, less significant details may be lost.”

 You can think of it like turning up the contrast on your TV, Ranganath says.
 “If the contrast is low, you can see everything, even though some things are brighter than others,” he says.
 “But if you crank up the contrast, what you’ll find is that some things are super bright, and everything else is kind of hard to see.”